rjmurph2241/baseboard-heating-thermostat/README.md

 1. 4x wire nuts (I reused the ones already in the wall)
 1. 2X #6 screws for the switch
 1. 3D printed case
+1. Hot glue gun
 1. 2X #6 x 1" decorative wall plate screws (colored to match your 3D printed case)

+## Flashing ##
+I recommend flashing the ESP before you start soldering parts onto it.
+Unfortunately Tuya Convert no longer seems to work due to the new Tuya firmware, so you'll have to use a USB-UART converter and solder connections.
+My smart switch was based on a TYWE3S and I used the Tasmota instructions available [here](https://tasmota.github.io/docs/devices/TYWE3S/) for flashing.
+:warning: *Power the ESP from 3.3V on the USB-UART during flashing.* ***Do not connect line power during flashing!***
+I found it easiest to remove the entire board with the ESP from the switch to flash and solder on components.